BITTER SWEET SYMPHONY

 Plus, if Emily got a job waitressing at the diner then they’d be alright.

 Not only that, but Joe had bought Emily a car at a police auction.
-He meant it as a graduation gift, but maybe now it serve as wedding present.
+He meant it as a graduation gift, but maybe now it could serve as wedding present.

 Yep, he’d get them all setup, and after they’d have to figure it out on their own—just like everybody else.